davidtwco/rfcs/text/0000-build-std/3-motivation.md

 Rust users, there are a variety of use-cases which require the ability to re-build the standard library.

-This RFC aims to support the following use cases:
+This RFC aims to support the following use cases on stable:

-1. **Building the standard library on a stable toolchain without Cargo**
+1. **Building the standard library without relying on unstable escape hatches**

-    - While tangential to the core of build-std as a feature, projects like Rust for Linux want to be able to build an unmodified `core` from `rust-src` in the sysroot on a stable toolchain without Cargo
+    - While tangential to the core of build-std as a feature, projects like Rust for Linux want to be able to build crates from the standard library using a stable toolchain without relying on escape hatches like `RUSTC_BOOTSTRAP` that the Rust project does not encourage use of

         - It is relatively straightforward to support this, hence its inclusion

-    - Cargo may also want a mechanism to build the standard library for build-std on a stable toolchain without relying on `RUSTC_BOOTSTRAP`
+        - Cargo's implementation of build-std should be able to re-use whichever mechanism is designed to address this

 2. **Building standard library crates that are not shipped for a target**